hiveot/hub/messaging/README.md

 1. SendRequest - send a request to the connected server.
 2. SendResponse - send a response to the connected server.
+3. SendNotification - send a notification to the connected server.
-3. SetConnectionHandler - succesful connections are reported to this handler:
+4. SetConnectionHandler - succesful connections are reported to this handler:
-4. SetRequestHandler - incoming request messages from the server are passed to this handler. (agents)
+5. SetRequestHandler - incoming request messages from the server are passed to this handler. (agents)
-5. SetResponseHandler - incoming response messages are passed to this handler. (consumers)
+6. SetResponseHandler - incoming response messages are passed to this handler. (consumers)
+7. SetNotificationHandler - incoming notifications are passed to this handler

 Client transports can be used by both consumers and agents.
 The use of client connection by agents is intended for agents that don't run a server and let the hub handle authentication and authorization.